 NATIONAL HOMELESS PERSONS’ REMEMBRANCE DAY

-Because of media attention to such issues increases during the holiday season in December, National Homeless Persons’ Remembrance Day was in part created to garner a public forum for this issue, and local groups are encouraged to seek out and work with their local media outlets to publicize the event.
+Homelessness is a year-round concern for many.
+Winter increases the anxiety associated with finding shelter.
+During the holidays, the media focus their attention on raising awareness and improving opportunities.
+It’s an ideal time to garner a public forum for the issue, and local groups are encouraged to seek out and work with their local media outlets to publicize the event.

-Local groups across the country are encouraged first to determine the number of homeless persons in their community who died in the previous year and then arrange a ceremony to remember them.
+The day encourages local groups across the country to determine the number of homeless persons in their community who died in the previous year.
+Arrange a ceremony to remember them.
 Candlelight marches, vigils, graveside services, plays and performances, religious services, and public policy advocacy are the suggested ways of remembering.
 Some groups have read publicly a list of names of the deceased.
 Use #HomelessPersons’RemembranceDay to post on social media.

 Since 1990, the National Coalition for the Homeless and the National Health Care for the Homeless Council have sponsored National Homeless Persons’ Remembrance Day to bring attention to the plight of the nation’s homeless population and to encourage the public to act on their behalf.